lucidworks/streams/README.md

 The projects in this repository utilize [Google Cloud](https://cloud.google.com/) for launching instances.
 [Projects](https://github.com/lucidworks/streams/blob/master/README.md#list-of-projects) may be easily modified to run on other cloud platforms.

 ## Google Cloud Setup
-If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the "TRY IT FREE" button to get a $300 credit with a new account.
+If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the `TRY IT FREE` button to get a $300 credit with a new account.
 The following video shows the required steps for getting your free trial going on Google Cloud.

 [video]